RajaATAli/CSCI240-Cpp-Utility-Library/README.md

 - `Data-Structures/`: Houses various data structure implementations.
 - `Tests/`: Unit tests for the library components.
 - `Documentation/`: In-depth descriptions, use-cases, and examples for each algorithm and data structure.
+- `Web-Visualization/`: Houses the web visualizer for the algorithms and data structures.
+- `sorting-visualizer/`: React.js application for the algorithm sorting web visualizer.
+(Build was integrated into the static website for the library)

 ## Contributing
 We welcome contributions from students and educators alike.
 If you wish to contribute: